MarkNahabedian/Rete.jl/docs/src/index.md

 first argument.

-`askc` also takes either a node that supports it, e.g. memory nodes or backweard chaining nodes; or a [`ReteRootNode`](@ref) representing your knowledge base, and a fact type.
+`askc` also takes either a node that supports it, e.g. memory nodes or backweard chaining nodes; or an [`AbstractReteRootNode`](@ref) representing your knowledge base, and a fact type.
+In this latter case, [`is_memory_for_type`](@ref) is appled to each output of the root node to find memory nodes which store the specified type.

-The continuation finction is callled on each fact that `askc` finds.
+The continuation function is callled on each fact that `askc` finds.

+Normally, askc has no return value.
 If an aggregator is passed as the first argument then it will perform the specified aggregation over the course of the query and that call to `askc` will return the aggregation result.

 The currenty supported aggregators are: